Please note: a valid prescription is required for all prescription medication.

 - Worldwide (excludes some countries***)

-How long does fosinopril take to work?
+How long does it take to see blood pressure changes?